Port Arthur massacre: Gift shop murders

 As Bryant moved towards the gift shop area, many used the time to hide under tables and behind shop displays.
 He fatally shot the two local women who worked in the gift shop: 17-year-old Nicole Burgess, in the head, and 26-year-old Elizabeth Howard, in the arm and chest.

 Coralee Lever and Vera Jary hid behind a hessian (burlap) screen with others.
 Lever's husband Dennis was fatally shot in the head.
 Pauline Masters, Vera Jary's husband Ron, and Peter and Carolyn Nash had attempted to escape through a locked door but could not open it.
-Peter Nash lay down on top of his wife to hide her from the gunman.
+Peter Nash laid down on top of his wife to hide her from the gunman.
 Gwen Neander, trying to make it to the door, was shot in the head and killed.

 Bryant saw movement in the café and moved near the front door.
 He shot at a table and hit Peter Crosswell, who was hiding under it, in the buttock.
 Jason Winter, hiding in the gift shop, thought Bryant had left the building and made a comment about it to people near him before moving out into the open.
 Bryant saw him, with Winter exclaiming, "No, no" just prior to being shot, the bullet hitting his hand, neck and chest.
 Winter was then fatally shot in the head.
 Fragments from those shots struck American tourist Dennis Olson, who had been hiding with his wife Mary and Winter.
 Dennis Olson suffered fragment injuries to his hand, scalp, eye and chest, but survived.

 It is not immediately clear what happened next, although at some point, Bryant reloaded his weapon.
 Bryant walked back to the café and then returned to the gift shop, where he fatally shot Ronald Jary, Peter Nash and Pauline Masters.
 He did not see Carolyn Nash, who was lying under her husband.
 Bryant aimed his gun at an unidentified Asian man, but the rifle's magazine was empty.
 Bryant then moved to the gift shop counter, where he reloaded his rifle, leaving an empty magazine on the service counter, and left the building.

-In the café and gift shop combined, he fired twenty-nine shots, killed twenty people, and wounded twelve more.
+In the café and gift shop combined, he fired 29 shots, killed 20 people, and wounded 12 more.